JustinDFuller/justindfuller.com/word/quality.md

-# Quality
+# Searching for Quality

+Quality fled across the desert, and the wordslinger followed.

+My favorite series of all time just might be the Dark Tower by Stephen King.
+The opening line irresistably sucks you in, "The man in black fled across the desert, and the gunslinger followed."
+It's impossible to stop reading.
+It's better than Harry Potter.
+Dare I say it?
+It's better than Lord of The Rings.
+(If they can't find me after this, you know which fan-base to investigate first.)
+But mega-fanbase or not, the Dark Tower series is of the highest Quality.

+I invite you to join me on a search for Quality.
+Like The Gunslinger's opening line, the idea of Quality irresistibly pulls me in.
+What on earth is it?
+More importantly: how can I have it?
+How can I make it?
+If the answer is obvious to you, it's not to me.
+I've tried so many times to capture Quality, only for it to slip through my fingers.
+I can assure you honestly at the outset that I have no idea where this search will lead.

+So, let's begin our search.
+And although searching for Quality in my favorite series would seem a sensible thing to do, I feel compelled to first look somewhere a bit more lighthearted.
+So, instead, let's turn our attention to Super Mario.

-Let's begin our discussion of Quality with Super Mario.
-I assert this is a movie of highest Quality.
+Please hear me out as I assert this is a movie of highest Quality.

 ![Super Mario Movie Poster](/image/super_mario_poster.jpg)

+I'm joking, right?
+It's a fun movie, sure.
+But high Quality?
+Surely I should be embarassed to mention "The Super Mario Bros" in the same post about Quality and "Lord of The Rings."

-Does it matter if: Chris Pratt doesn't know how to do an itialian accent?
+Shouldn't it matter that: Chris Pratt doesn't know how to do an itialian accent?
 Half the scenes are in slow-motion?
 It's clearly trying to jumpstart a cinematic universe?
 They never really bother to explain *why* the mario bros are sucked into another universe?

 No!

 Why not?
 Because of this guy: